albertattard/unique-code-serverless/micronaut-java11/README.md

    $ export AWS_PROFILE="albertattard-demo"
    ```

-   The above profile has teh following policy
+   The above profile has the following policy.

+   **TODO: the following policy needs to be restricted further as it is too permissive!!**

    ```json
    {